ikon-ai/ikon-install/README.md

 This creates a `MyFirstAIApp` folder in your current directory with a ready-to-run app, sample code, and configuration.

+> If an app already exists on the Ikon platform, you can download it instead with `ikon app load`.

 ## Run the Ikon AI App locally

 Start the local development server from the project directory: